 For an active constituent, the Australian Pesticides and Veterinary Medicines Authority (APVMA) must be satisfied that the constituent meets the safety criteria.

 An active constituent meets the safety criteria if use of the constituent, in accordance with any instructions approved or to be approved by the APVMA or contained in an established standard, is not, or would not be:

 We must have regard to the following for the purposes of being satisfied whether an active constituent meets the safety criteria:

-- in relation to active constituents, the method of analysis (if any) of the chemical composition of the active composition is prescribed by r8AA of the Regulations
+- In relation to active constituents, the method of analysis (if any) of the chemical composition of the active composition is prescribed by reg 8AA of the Regulations.

 We may have regard to other matters as we think relevant for the purposes of being satisfied as to whether an active constituent meets the safety criteria.